 When you take out a personal loan, paying interest on the borrowed amount is one of the most expensive costs you’ll have to pay.
 While a low interest rate can mean lower costs, you’ll likely need to have good credit to qualify.

-Read our guide to learn more about how low interest rate personal loans work.
+Read our guide on low interest personal loans to learn more about how low these work.
 Discover what factors to consider, how to apply for one and the benefits and drawbacks of taking out a personal loan.

 The following features usually make up a low interest personal loan: